 Absolutely.
 The Kids For All Seasons program offers supervised activities introducing children ages 5–12 to Hawaiian culture and marine life.
 Reserve at least 24 hours in advance.

-I get a lot of requests for kids who are 4, but it’s Hawaii law and insurance that prohibits the resort from allowing kids a day younger than 5 to attend KFAS unsupervised.
+I get a lot of requests for kids who are 4, but it’s Hawaii law and insurance that prohibit the resort from allowing kids a day younger than 5 to attend KFAS unsupervised.

 Make Four Seasons Resort Lanai Reservations with VIP Amenities